Skip to main content

 This course will be an introduction to career and technical education programs.
 Students will be exposed to computer science, health science, machining and manufacturing, agriculture, engineering, carpentry, criminal justice, and family and consumer sciences.
 This broad introduction class will help students find a program that perhaps they may choose as a career choice after high school.

 Prerequisites/Corequisites: Health Science Core.
-Students may petition AP Biology, A&P and Bio-Med 1 and 2 to replace the prerequisite of Health Science Core.
+Students may petition AP Biology, A&P and Principles of Biomedical Science and Human Body Systems to replace the prerequisite of Health Science Core.

 *December graduates are not eligible to take this class.

-Students who elect to take the class for dual credit will earn 7 credit hours.
+Students who elect to take the class for dual credit can earn 7 credit hours.
 The Crowder course titles are CNA 101 - CNA Techniques and CNA 102 - CNA Clinical Experience.
-The optional college course fee is currently $60 per credit hour (subject to change yearly).
+The optional college course fee is currently $65 per credit hour (subject to change yearly).

 CNA is a one-year (two semesters) course.
 This course is designed for students who are interested in a professional health care career.
 The curriculum places emphasis on defining the roles and responsibilities of the health care team through a variety of classroom and clinical experiences.
 Students gain understanding and focus regarding their personal area of interest while developing their postsecondary educational and career goals.
 The Missouri State Board of Nursing requires students to participate in 75 classroom hours and 100 clinical hours to be eligible to sit for the CNA certification.
 Transportation to clinical sites is required for Carthage students.

-Fees: $60 Course Fee which includes: gait belt, CTC patch, clinical bag, two-step TB test (subject to change if prices increase).
-Students must have a background check through the Family Care Safety Registry which is an additional $14.25.
-Students will also be responsible for obtaining a flu shot and providing documentation to attend clinicals at Mercy.
+Fees: $100 Course Fee which includes: workbook, gait belt, CTC patch, clinical bag, two-step TB test (subject to change if prices increase).
+Students must have a background check through the Family Care Safety Registry which is an additional $15.55.
 Students must purchase Royal Blue Scrubs, wristwatch with a second hand, tennis shoes, 1” ring binder, 5 notebook dividers, and notebook paper.
-Certification exam is approximately $125.
-SkillsUSA membership is $30 (optional but encouraged).
-Students must have current Medical form and insurance on file.
+The certification exam is approximately $125.
+HOSA membership is $30 (not required, but encouraged).
+Students must have a current Medical form and insurance on file.